 Reigniting the travel spark

-You can also secure more bookings and revenue early in the season with our Early 2022 Deal, which you can activate on the extranet between 19 October 2021 until 31 March 2022.
-It will be live to prospective guests from 1 December 2021 until 31 March 2022, helping you to kick off the new year with an attractive offering.
+You can also secure more bookings and revenue early in the season with our Early 2022 Deal, which you can activate on the Extranet between October 19, 2021 until March 31, 2022.
+It will be live to prospective guests from December 1, 2021 until March 31, 2022, helping you kick off the new year with an attractive offering.

 Emphasis on local experiences and connections

-You can tap into this demand by indicating the steps you’ve taken to positively impact your destination and community – from giving local artists a platform to display their talents and offering tours organised by local guides, to providing guests with information regarding local ecosystems, heritage and culture.
+You can tap into this demand by indicating the steps you took to positively impact your destination and community – from giving local artists a platform to display their talents and offering tours organized by local guides, to providing guests with info regarding local ecosystems, heritage, and culture.

 Divide in remote work preferences

-After feeling ‘stuck’ for so long, rather than rushing through the journey, travellers will be relishing every moment.
+After feeling “stuck” for so long, rather than rushing through the journey, travelers will relish every moment.
 Three-quarters (75%) of people said travel is more enjoyable when the journey feels like part of the trip itself.
 Even the uncertainty of navigating foreign public transportation in a new city is something two-thirds (58%) said they enjoy.

 Flexibility will remain a top priority

-The broader travel industry will continue to prioritise flexibility, as travellers rank the ability to cancel (33%) and the ability to reschedule free of charge (32%) as two of the most important priorities in 2022.
+The broader travel industry will continue to prioritize flexibility, as travelers rank the ability to cancel (33%) and the ability to reschedule free of charge (32%) as two of the most important priorities in 2022.

-Given the uncertainty travellers continue to experience, it’s unsurprising that flexibility continues to be front of mind.
-On top of flexible rates, you can appeal to travellers by offering a one-time date change to guests who book a non-refundable cancellation policy.
+Given the uncertainty travelers continue to experience, it’s unsurprising that flexibility continues to be front of mind.
+On top of flexible rates, you can appeal to travelers by offering a one-time date change to guests who book a non-refundable cancellation policy.

 Wider adoption of predictive technology

 After a year of travel restrictions, the important benefits that travel has on health and wellbeing are now being acknowledged.
-Nearly two thirds (62%) of global travellers said they didn’t realise how important travel was to their wellbeing until it was no longer an option.
+Nearly two thirds (62%) of global travelers said they didn’t realize how important travel was to their wellbeing until it was no longer an option.

-Booking.com’s 2022 Travel Predictions point towards the themes that will matter most to your guests in 2022
+Booking.com’s 2022 Travel Predictions point toward the themes that will matter most to your guests in 2022

 The research was commissioned by Booking.com and conducted among a sample of adults who plan to travel for business or leisure in the next 12–24 months.
 In total, 24,055 respondents across 31 countries and territories were polled

-To help you make the most of these predictions, we've shared actionable advice, providing both insights and tools you can leverage in planning for the year ahead
+To help you make the most of these predictions, we shared actionable advice, providing both insights and tools you can leverage in planning for the year ahead